typicode/json-server/README.md

 { "id": 1, "title": "json-server", "author": "typicode" }
 ```

-Also, if you make POST, PUT, PATCH or DELETE requests, changes will be automatically saved to `db.json` using [lowdb](https://github.com/typicode/lowdb)
+Also, if you make POST, PUT, PATCH or DELETE requests, changes will be saved to `db.json`

 ## Routes

-Here are all the available routes.
+Based on the previous `db.json`, here are all the available routes.

 ```
 GET   /posts